 How can I make my kid a Commercial Model?

 First of all, ask your child if he/she wants to be one.
 Let’s face it, we’re all frustrated models in our younger days so we want to achieve the same dream for our little ones.
 Let’s not get too pushy or worse, get angry if he refuse to cooperate, can’t get her act together on cam or doesn’t get chosen.
 If all’s well, get an Agent.
+Your agent will be the person to open opportunities for you and your child.
+He will update you of casting and go-sees as requested to them by their clients and advertising agencies.

 It is very important that your child has a good set of teeth or at least the front teeth.
 If there’s a need for improvement here, better build a good relationship between the child and his/her pedia dentist.
 Otherwise, wait for the permanent teeth to grow.
 Remember, on product VTRs (or commonly known as “audition for TV commercial”) your child will be like competing with other kids for the role.
 Those with better teeth have better chance.
-This is why modelling/talent agencies only take talents with good set of teeth.
+This is why modeling/talent agencies only take talents with good set of teeth.
 I remember once, a son of a well known celebrity did a VTR for a fastfood but didn’t make it inspite of his popular surname.
 The casting crew got dismayed when he smiled for the camera.

 How can I get in touch with Agencies?